 - Minimizing apprehension and misconceptions related to nuclear medicine procedures

-- Training provided to other healthcare providers concerning radiation hazards and principles of radiation safety should include information on2:
+- Radiation awareness training provided to other healthcare professionals concerning radiation hazards and principles of radiation safety should include information on2:

 - Types of ionizing radiation